Kiran Gandhi

-Kiran Gandhi (born February 21, 1989), also known by her stage name Madame Gandhi, is an American electronic music producer, drummer, artist and activist.
+Kiran Gandhi (born February 21, 1989), also known by her stage name Madame Gandhi, is an American musician, producer, drummer and activist.
+She began her solo music career in 2015 after participation in the London Marathon while free-bleeding drew international attention and sparked discussion around menstrual stigma.
+Prior to her solo work, she performed as a drummer for M.I.A., Thievery Corporation, Oprah, and Kehlani, and has been recognized as a TED Fellow, Forbes 30 Under 30 honoree, and BBC 100 Women honoree.
+Her work spans music and advocacy, with a focus on gender equality and environmental sustainability.

-Gandhi's music career includes being a touring drummer for artists M.I.A., Thievery Corporation, and Kehlani.
-Her music and activism focuses on female empowerment and fourth-wave feminism.
-In 2015, Gandhi ran the London Marathon bleeding freely on her period to combat the menstrual stigma people face around the world, sparking a viral conversation about how menstruation is treated in various cultures.
-She has performed in music festivals such as Pitchfork, Lightning in a Bottle, Roskilde and SXSW.

-Life and career

 Early life and education

 Gandhi, born February 21, 1989, is the daughter of philanthropist Meera Gandhi and social entrepreneur Vikram Gandhi.
-Growing up, Gandhi spent time in both New York City and Bombay, India.
+Growing up, Gandhi spent time in both New York City and Mumbai, India.
+Gandhi attended the Chapin School in the Upper East Side of New York City between 1994 and 2007 apart from the three years she attended St. Anne's School and American School of Bombay in Mumbai, India, between 1997 and 2000.
 In 2011, Gandhi received her undergraduate degree in mathematics, political science and women's studies from Georgetown University.
+While at Georgetown, she became involved in music performance and collaborated with artist including Thievery Corporation, appearing at events such as the Bonnaroo Music Festival.
-After graduating she began an internship as the first digital analyst at Interscope Records based in Santa Monica, California.
-This position later became full-time.
-Gandhi used her mathematics skill to analyze patterns in Spotify streaming data and other digital media.

-In 2015 Gandhi received her MBA from Harvard University.
+After graduating, her job as the first digital analyst at Interscope Records was based in Santa Monica, California, where she analyzed patterns in Spotify streaming data and other digital media.
+She later earned a Master of Business Administration from Harvard Business School in 2015.
+Gandhi received her Master of Arts at Stanford's Center for Computer Research in Music and Acoustics (CCRMA), where her work included recording environmental sounds as part of research on music and climate awareness.

+Career

-Early career
+2012-2015: Early career

-In 2012, Gandhi recorded live drums accompanying the M.I.A. track "Bad Girls."
+In 2012, Gandhi recorded a video of herself playing live drums to the M.I.A. track "Bad Girls."
 In February 2013, M.I.A. wrote to Gandhi praising the recording and asked her to play drums for the tour supporting the album Matangi.
 At the same time Gandhi accepted an offer to study at Harvard Business School.
 Gandhi left Interscope Records in 2013.

+2016-2022: "V" trilogy

-2016-2017: Voices
+Voices (2016)

 In 2016, her debut musical release, Voices (EP), was published.
+It introduced Gandhi's percussive electronic sound, blending lie drumming with feminist themes.
+The track "The Future Is Female" gained early traction, later appearing on Spotify's U.S. Viral Top 50 chart.

 In 2017, Gandhi collaborated with female-identifying producers to release Voices Remixed.
-That year, she also ran the Vancouver Marathon and was the opening act for Ani DiFranco's Rise Up Tour.
+That year, she also was the opening act for Ani DiFranco's Rise Up Tour.
 Gandhi toured Europe and India and also spoke at Airbnb, Pandora Radio, Spotify, the United Nations, and on college campuses.